kleverson/gtm-validator/README.md

 Use `-v` or `--verbose` mode to output tag HTML/script.

+Use `-s` or `--summary` to display only resulting warnings count instead of tag info.

 ## GTM API

 With the first api call, OAuth token would be requested.